An Intensive 10-day Training Course

 Modules

-This course is split in two modules:
+This training course is split into two modules:

 Each module is structured and can be taken as a stand-alone training course; however, delegates will maximise their benefits by taking Module 1 and 2 back-to-back as a 2-week training course.